Sylvia (musical): London - work-in-progress (2018)

 The musical was originally co-commissioned by the Old Vic, Sadler's Wells and 14-18 NOW from Kate Prince and her company ZooNation to mark the centenary of the Representation of the People Act 1918 and the end of the First World War.
 However, it evolved into a full-scale dance, soul, funk and hip hop musical, which was initially presented at The Old Vic as a work-in-progress from 8 to 22 September 2018.
 A full production of the completed version had its world premiere in 2023, playing at The Old Vic from 27 January to 8 April 2023, with its official opening night on 14 February 2023.
 Initially scheduled to run until 1 April 2023, the production was extended due to popular demand.

 The main score was written by DJ Walde and Josh Cohen, with additional music by Prince.
 The work-in-progress 2018 run was mounted by Prince's company ZooNation, with Maria Omakinwa (understudying for Genesis Lynea) as Sylvia, Witney White and Verity Blyth as her sisters Christabel and Adela and Beverley Knight as their mother Emmeline.

 London - world premiere (2023)

 The 2023 world premiere production was again directed and choreographed by Kate Prince and stars Beverley Knight, reprising her role as Emmeline Pankhurst, Sharon Rose as the titular character Sylvia and Alex Gaumond as Keir Hardie, founder and first leader of the Labour Party.

 UK tour and London (2026)

-On 23 October 2025, it was announced that the musical will tour the UK opening at the Curve, Leicester (24 Sep - 3 Oct), Birmingham Hippodrome (6 - 10 Oct), Edinburgh Festival Theatre (12-17 Oct), The Lowry, Salford (19-24 Oct), Theatre Royal, Norwich (27-31 Oct), Marlowe Theatre, Cantebury (2-7 Nov) before heading to the Royal Albert Hall, London from 13-15 November 2026.
-Knight and Rose will reprise their roles as Emmeline and Slyvia Pankhurst from the 2023 production.
+On 23 October 2025, it was announced that the musical will tour the UK opening at the Curve, Leicester (24 Sep - 3 Oct), Birmingham Hippodrome (6 - 10 Oct), Edinburgh Festival Theatre (12-17 Oct), The Lowry, Salford (19-24 Oct), Theatre Royal, Norwich (27-31 Oct), Marlowe Theatre, Canterbury (2-7 Nov) before heading to the Royal Albert Hall, London from 13-15 November 2026.
+Knight and Rose will reprise their roles as Emmeline and Sylvia Pankhurst from the 2023 production.